You have Questions? We have answers!

 - What about customs and immigration?

 The British Virgin Islands feature the best of civilization and nature.
 The sailing is some of the best in the world.
 The protected waters of the BVI offer calm seas with great wind for sailing and crystal clear water for diving.
 It is rich with colorful reefs and spectacular shipwrecks that abound with marine life.
 The islands feature lush rain forests, mountain peaks, and an abundance of local history and culture.

 Think of a Voyage as a camp “session.”
 Voyages One, Two and Three take place on different dates.
 A Trek, on the other hand, expresses a level of SCUBA certification, sailing experience (and sometimes age).
 We offer all Trek levels on all Main Program BVI voyages, so no matter where you are with your ability and experience, we have a Trek for you!

 SeaTrek believes that keeping our groups small (10 to 12 participants) gives students the kind of individual attention they need.
 Traveling with programs that do not limit their size causes students to get “lost in the crowd.”
 Our small size also allows us to be flexible in our schedule and visit locations that the larger programs can’t.
-We assign students to boats based on similar age groupings.

 Our voyages are designed with the idea of bringing together experienced staff that want to share their knowledge with the participants as they learn to work together as a team.
 Staff is available for instruction and to ensure safety.
 Participants work as a team.
 Daily jobs are divided up among the teams.
 The teams work together to operate the vessel thus greatly expanding their abilities and skills.